About NatureLink Perth

 Nature-linked urban design respects and integrates the way ecosystems function into urban planning and development.
 Natural ecosystems require linkages.
-Nature-linked urban design has wildlife or ecological corridors in developed areas, linking and sustaining high value conservation areas.
-These corridors can be natural areas or nature sensitive urban greenspace – parks, road verges, streams and drains, or even your own back yard.
-If you create a habitat garden these can provide invaluable stepping stones – the links across the city that nature needs.
+Nature-linked urban design has wildlife or ecological links in developed areas, linking and sustaining high value conservation areas.
+These links can be natural areas or nature friendly urban greenspace – parks, road verges, streams and drains, or even your own back yard.
+If you create a habitat garden these can provide invaluable stepping stones for wildlife traversing the city.
 These green linkages provide an invaluable place for people too – close proximity and contact with nature improve our wellbeing – just think of walking under a tree shaded path.

-Another example of nature-linked urban design would be where development is occurring adjacent to natural areas.
+Another example of nature-linked urban design is where development is occurs next to natural areas.
 Nature-linked urban design would ensure the hydrology of the natural area is not affected.
 Many of our bushlands and wetlands are groundwater dependent ecosystems –even slight changes in their water regime can destroy their ecological balance.

 What is our scope?

 We have five platforms under which we seek information and design our programs.

 Where are our natural assets in Perth?
 What do we know about them and what do they need to be sustained?

 What are the critical information gaps in biodiversity and how can we obtain the information needed and collect it innovatively?

 How can we better integrate nature into past, current and future development?